tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ## Query only relevant events

-In the above example the reducer iterates over all events even though it only changes the state for `CourseDefined` events.
+In the above example, the reducer iterates over all events even though it only changes the state for `CourseDefined` events...
 This is not an issue for this simple example.
-But in reality those events are not stored in memory and there can be many of them.
-So obviously they should be filtered _before_ they are read from the Event Store.
+But in reality, those events are not stored in memory, and there can be many of them.
+So obviously, they should be filtered _before_ they are read from the Event Store.

+### Filter events by type

+The Event Type is the main criteria for filtering events before reading them from an Event Store.

+Events of the same type are typically handled using the same code and business rules.
+For this reason, it feels natural to partition the function that processes the state into a more declarative format, where business rules are defined based on the types of events they handle.

-By defining the event handlers more declaratively, the handled event types can be determined from the projection definition:
+By defining the event handlers more declaratively, the handled event types can be determined from the projection definition itself:

 ```js
 const projection = {